Bishop Grimes Jr. / Sr. High School Health Services

 1. An *Official Immunization Record (obtain from Health Care Provider-HCP)

 This official document is generated by your child’s health care provider (HCP).
 A school record is not acceptable.
-All International student immunization and health records must be translated to English by the sending Educational Organization or a Medical Translation Service.
+All International student immunization and health records must be translated into English by the sending Educational Organization or a Medical Translation Service.

 For admissions purposes, the health appraisal/physical exam can be dated no earlier than September of the school year just completed.
 Once school begins, a health appraisal is required for the current school year.